Yum! Brands: International focus

 In 2014, Yum! launched a number of additional restaurant test concepts, Super Chix, U.S. Taco Co. and Banh Shop.
 Yum! opened Super Chix in Central Arlington, Texas, a restaurant similar in format to Chick-fil-A, on April 9, 2014.
 In the summer of 2014, Yum!'s Taco Bell subsidiary launched its U.S. Taco Co and Urban Tap Room fast-casual taco concept restaurant in Huntington Beach, California, to take on fast casual restaurants like Chipotle and Panera.

 In the first quarter of 2015, Third Point Management and Corvex Management separately acquired an unspecified stake in the company.
 A second Chix unit opened in May 2015 with additional menu items.
 Super Chix was sold to founder Nick Ouimet and an investment group in August 2015.

 In 2017, Yum! announced plans to open 10 Pizza Hut restaurants in Ethiopia, after signing a franchise with the country's Belayab Foods and Franchise PLC.

 In January 2020, Yum! announced they were acquiring Irvine, California-based The Habit Burger Grill, for $375 million; the transaction was completed on March 18, 2020.
 The company was renamed Habit Burger & Grill in 2024.

 In 2020 and 2021, Yum! acquired several technology companies.
 In March 2020, it acquired Heartstyles, an omnichannel training company.
 In March 2021, it acquired Tictuk Technologies, an Israeli omnichannel ordering and marketing solutions provider, and announced it was acquiring Kvantum Inc., an artificial intelligence-based consumer insights and marketing technology company.
 In September 2021, Yum! completed the acquisition of Australian kitchen order management and delivery technology company Dragontail Systems for US$69.1 million in cash.

 In December 2023, the company announced it will acquire 218 restaurants from its largest franchisee EG Group in the UK and Ireland.
 After completion in 2024, all of the privately owned EG Group's KFC UK and Ireland businesses will come under Yum's KFC UK and Ireland management.

+In April 2026, Yum! was pursuing a deal that would separate the Pizza Hut brand as a private company.
+Pizza Hut's profitability was lagging behind stronger revenue from Taco Bell, leading to Yum seeking a sale.
+In June, it was reported that Pizza Hut's mainland China business was to be sold for $1.2 billion to Yum China Holdings, Inc., while the rest of the business was to be sold to LongRange Capital for $1.5 billion.
+The acquisition in China was completed on August 7, 2026, while the acquisition in the rest of the world was completed on September 1, 2026.